sosrs/ETL-skeleton/README.md

 project_multi: denotes whether multiple organization have access to this project

-project_purpose: denotes the purpose of this project, which can be many different forms, some of which are not related to the legal field
+project_purpose: denotes the purpose of this project, which can be many different forms

 A project is owned by a single organization, but can have users associated with it from multiple other organizations.